June 1980 West Bank bombings: Internationally

 World Zionist Organization president Arieh Dulzin called for the perpetrators of the bombings to be "found and punished severely," and stated that Israelis and Jews would not celebrate attacks against Palestinians, unlike Palestinians responding to attacks against Israelis.
 Bertram Gold of the American Jewish Committee condemned the attack and stated that "the tragic cycle of violence will truly be broken only when the PLO and its supporters in the Arab world renounce terrorism, and the neighboring Arab states come forward to negotiate genuine peace with Israel."

-On 5 June, the United Nations Security Council unanimosly passed a motion condemning the bombings as "assassination attempts" and accused Israel of failing "to provide adequate protection to the civilian population in the occupied territories."
+On 5 June, the United Nations Security Council unanimously passed a motion condemning the bombings as "assassination attempts" and accused Israel of failing "to provide adequate protection to the civilian population in the occupied territories."
 The United States abstained from voting on the motion.
 In response, the Israeli government accused the Security Council of wanting Israel to withdraw from the West Bank and of failing to condemn terrorist attacks on Israelis.
 The same day as the government released its response, it also approved plans to expand eight Israeli settlements in the West Bank.

 Following the general strike in the West Bank, United States Secretary of State Edmund Muskie called for "maximum restraint," saying that "terrorism is unacceptable for any reason by any party" and that "this is a time for cooling down of emotions and for reason to prevail over passion."